Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Electron transport induced by an optical pulse

-To clearly identify the contribution of PAT to electron transport, the TDDFT results should reveal the change of the leading electron transport channel(s) with change of $E_{\rm{g}}$.
+To clearly identify the contribution of PAT to electron transport, the TDDFT results should reveal a change of the leading electron transport channel(s) when varying $E_{\rm{g}}$.
 Indeed, consider the perturbative regime shown in Figure~\ref{fig:fig_zeta}a.
 As follows from Eq.~\eqref{eq:Pedersen}, the probability of absorbing $\ell$ photons scales as $\propto E_{\rm{g}}^{2\ell}$.
 Obviously, for a very small $E_{\rm{g}}$ the lowest $\ell$ transport channel allowed by the symmetry (see below) will dominate.
 Increasing field strength in the gap leads to the involvement of higher-$\ell$ channels \cite{ma2025robust} for which the tunneling probability is higher.
-One might expect that the transition between dominant $\ell$ channels should then appear as the change of the slope in the log-log plot of $\mathcal{N}(E_{\rm{g}})$ \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
-Moreover, as follows from semiclassical theory in subsection~\ref{subsec:PE_bias}, above certain $E_{\rm{g}}$ ($\zeta = 1$) the tunneling regime of electron transport evolves into the regime dominated by the over-the-barrier transitions which also should be evidenced by the change of the photon order $n$.
+One might expect that the transition between dominant $\ell$ channels should then appear as a change of the slope in the log-log plot of $\mathcal{N}(E_{\rm{g}})$ \cite{STM_Light_Schroder_2020,Light_STM_Kumagai23,Luo2024}.
+Moreover, as follows from the semiclassical theory in subsection~\ref{subsec:PE_bias}, above certain $E_{\rm{g}}$ the tunneling regime of electron transport evolves into a regime dominated by over-the-barrier transitions.
+This change of the transport regime operates for parameter $\zeta = 1$ (see Eq.~\eqref{eq:zeta}), and it should also be evidenced by a change of the photon order $n$.